siva-bharathi/debp/README.md

-# HTML-CSS-Mini-Project-portfolio
+# Pytohn-Flask-MiniProject

-This is a mini project and specially for the beginners.
-We will show you how you can turn the website into a  responsive design.
-We will see how to create responsive navigation bar with Mobile hamburger menu and how to make flip box box with css.
-There are many thing that you can learn through the practice.
+This is a mini project.
+All the data will be stored into firebase real time database.
+It is responsive website.
+This website is make with python, flask, html, css, js.